P-torsion monodromy representations of elliptic curves over geometric function fields: Volume estimates

 \begin{theorem} For any curve $C\subset X\times X$: \begin{enumerate} \item[(a)] \cite[Theorem 2 ]{hwangto1} For any point $\xi\in X\times X$, and $r<\rho_X$, then

-\item[(b)] \cite[Theorem 1]{hwangto2} For any $r<\rho_X$,
+\item[(b)] \cite[Theorem 1]{hwangto2} For any $r<\rho_X/2$,

-\end{enumerate} \end{theorem} Both statements in Theorem \ref{HT} are optimal in the sense that the bound is realized by a union of translates of the image of the graph of $-z:\D\into\D$.
-For the convenience of the reader, we summarize the proof of part (b) above.
-Recall the following
+\end{enumerate} \end{theorem} Both statements in Theorem \ref{HT} are optimal in the sense that the bound is realized: by a union of fibers in part (a) and by a union of diagonal translates of the graph of $-z:\D\into\D$ in part (b).
+For the convenience of the reader, we summarize a different proof of part (b) of Theorem \ref{HT} than that given in \cite{hwangto2} as the same framework will also yield the relative bounds we require.